junebash/junebash.com/_posts/2017-03-24-secular-spirituality.md

 Finding any kind of meaning in all of this is quite possibly an entirely futile endeavor.
 Still, finding some sense of peace (or ease, or acceptance, or perhaps righteousness... or yes, even *spirituality*) seems to remain necessary in order to determine our best actions as we work our ways forward in this world.
 The past several months have been trying times in the USA (and elsewhere, I'm sure) for people that are not used to trying times.
 We don't have to find solace in religious dogmas, in unsustainable and untrue belief systems.

-Perhaps the word "spiritual" is a bit doomed for now (perhaps I could have chosen a better name for this website); it's still difficult to separate it from its woo-woo connotations.
+Perhaps the word "spiritual" is a bit doomed for now; it's still difficult to separate it from its woo-woo connotations.
 Perhaps it's high time the word be reclaimed.
 Or perhaps we can disregard the language and focus on what it points to.

 Regardless, spirituality remains a very personal, even intimate endeavor.
 I don't blame anyone for getting a little bit cagey around the subject.
 I find it fascinating.
 You don't have to.
 You don't have to even pursue any kind of spiritual practice if it doesn't interest you, so long as you're trying to act well in the world.
 If it *does* interest you though, I encourage you to delve into whatever secular spiritual practices you can find.